naorlivne/terraformize/README.md

 docker run -d -p 80:80 -v /path/to/my/terraform/module/dir/:/www/terraform_modules/ naorlivne/terraformize
 ```

+Feel free to skip to the end of the document for a working example that will explain how to use Terraformize

 # Configuration options

 Terraformize uses sane defaults but they can all be easily changed: